zhouzusheng/chromium.bb/README.md

 that we wanted specifically for our product, so it is unlikely that we will send this upstream.

-This branch makes it so that hitting Delete when the cursor is at the end of a table cell will be a no-op.
+This branch makes it so that hitting `<delete>` when the cursor is at the end of a table cell will be a no-op.
 The default behavior in WebKit is to move into the next cell and start deleting from there.

 ### bugfix/noRelayoutIfPercentSame (Shezan Baig; D36633185)
 TODO

-### bugfix/outdentWithBR (Shezan Baig; upstream: 92130)
+### bugfix/outdentWithBR (Shezan Baig; upstream: [92130](https://bugs.webkit.org/show_bug.cgi?id=92130))

 This bug can be reproduced in https://bug-92130-attachments.webkit.org/attachment.cgi?id=154080